 If you have questions, comments, or would like more information about Ci3T, please feel free to email us!

-Grant E. Allen, M.S.Ed. is a doctoral student at the University of Kansas.
+Grant Edmond Allen, M.S.Ed. is a doctoral student at the University of Kansas.
 He earned his bachelor’s degree in social science education from Saint Cloud State University in Saint Cloud, Minnesota, and his master’s degree in special education from Fort Hays State University in Hays, Kansas.
 He taught for five years in southwest Kansas as an inclusive special education teacher in math, English, social studies, and science classrooms.
 His interests include tiered models, including comprehensive, integrated three-tiered (Ci3T) models of prevention, and teacher preparation.
 His specialization area in the special education doctoral program at KU is in evidence-based practices.

 Mark Matthew Buckman, M.S.Ed. is a doctoral student in the Department of Special Education at the University of Kansas.
 He earned his bachelor’s degree in English literature and master’s degree in early childhood education, both at KU.
 He worked as a paraeducator for five years and special education teacher for three years prior to beginning the doctoral program in the Department of Special Education.
 His interests include social and emotional learning, positive behavioral interventions and supports, behavior screening, and comprehensive, integrated, three-tiered (Ci3T) models of prevention.

 ResearchGate: Mark Buckman